 The thirst of the cross, on the lips of the dying Christ, is the ultimate expression of that desire of baptism to be received into the Kingdom of God.
 Now that desire is about to be fulfilled.
 With those words Christ confirms the ardent love with which he desires to receive that supreme ‘baptism’ to open to all of us the fountain of water which really quenches the thirst and saves (see John 4: 13-14).

-I was reminded how the poet TS Eliot concludes his poem Little Gidding (1942), the last of his Four Quartets, with his deep thoughts about the spiritual refreshment to be found in water, in rivers and in the sea:
+There is a tiny waterfall in Askeaton, hidden behind the corner of the road as you go down to the ruins of the Friary.
+So hidden, that sometimes I imagine to be a secret waterfall.
+When I see it, it reminds me of how TS Eliot concludes his poem Little Gidding (1942), the last of his Four Quartets, with his deep thoughts about the spiritual refreshment to be found in water, in rivers and in the sea:

 We shall not cease from exploration

 Will be to arrive where we started